Recurrent Respiratory Papillomatosis – Clinical features, Diagnosis and Treatment

 Acyclovir: is a nucleoside analog antiviral drug that inhibits thymidine kinase present in Herpes Simplex Virus (HSV) but not in HPV.
 This way the drug eradicates HSV and thus removes its synergism with HPV.
 As of now evidence of acyclovir for the treatment of RRP is weak in literature.

 Indole 3 Carbinol: This is derived from brassica family vegetables – Cabbage, Broccoli, Brussels.
 The drug is a Cytochrome p450 enzyme inducer.
+Though it has been found to be a successful treatment option for JORRP it’s efficacy in pediatric patients needs further study.

 Estrogen hormone increases HPV expression and allows epithelial cell proliferation.
 Cytochrome p450 enzyme inducer regulates estrogen metabolism, shifting production of antiproliferative estrogen and alter the growth pattern of RRP invitro.